FuelLabs/sway/docs/reference/src/documentation/language/functions/associated-function.md

 ## Constructors

 A distinguished family of associated functions of a specific type are _type constructors_.
 Constructors are associated functions that construct, or in other words instantiate, new instances of a type.
-Their return type is always the type itself.
-E.g., public [structs](../built-ins/structs.md) that have private fields must provide a public constructor, or otherwise they cannot be instantiated outside of the module in which they are declared.
+Their return type always includes the type itself, and is often just the type itself.

+Public [structs](../built-ins/structs.md) that have private fields must provide a public constructor, or otherwise cannot be instantiated outside of the module in which they are declared.

 ## Declaration